Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 # Now what?

-Head over to [Password Kung Fu Level 2]() to take your credential journey on to the next stage; we'll be adding useability, simplicity and automation to your life.
+Watch out for the next post - Password Kung Fu Level 2 - where you'll take your credential journey on to the next stage; we'll be adding usability, simplicity and automation to your life.
 Imagine if you could **stop having to remember all those passwords**, well that's where we're going!